-For information on DAI efforts contact Barry Lachman at black-net-on-214-808-0042.
+For information on DAI efforts contact Barry Lachman at blachman@sbcglobal.net or 214-808-0042.
 Live your values by participating in DAI!!

 Join us as together we explore ways to deal with the grief of losing a spouse/partner.